tobiashomie/comdocs/docs/index.md

     <Card
     icon={GiArchiveRegister}
     title='2.
 Register, validate and mine'
-    link='subnets/register-validate-mine'
+    link='mining/register'
-    body='Follow these steps to register and become a miner, or stake your TAO and become a validator.' />
+    body='Follow these steps to register and become a miner' />
     <Card
-    icon={BiMath}
-    title='3.
-Emissions'
-    link='emissions'
-    body='Learn how dividends for the validators and incentives for the miners are calculated.' />
-    <Card
     icon={RiTeamLine}
     title='4.
 Staking and Delegation'
-    link='staking-and-delegation'
+    link='subspace/staking'
-    body='Get to know how staking and delegating your TAO works in the Bittensor network.' />
+    body='Get to know how staking and delegating works in the CommuneAI network.' />
-    <Card
-    icon={RiGovernmentLine}
-    title='Governance'
-    link='governance'
-    body='Learn how the Bittensor governance works as it transitions into full community-ownership over time.' />
-    <Card
-    icon={FaGalacticSenate}
-    title='Senate'
-    link='senate'
-    body='Understand what Senate is, requirements to participate in a Senate and how voting works.' />

 </Cards>